The Pokémon Go craze has officially taken over our household, my husband and I included.

 Yes, I will defend myself, soon enough, but for now I want to show you the amazing Pokemon nature crafts we’ve been creating together.

 If you and your children are openly (or secretly) Pokemon mad.
-I’m sure you’ll enjoy unplugging and getting a little hands-on with these Pokemon nature crafts too.
+I’m sure you’ll enjoy unplugging and getting a little hands-on with nature inspired Pokemon crafts too.
 You gotta make ’em all!

 Firstly, we made Pokeballs by slicing branches and then painting them.
 Check out this post if you’re not sure how to slice a branch.